EXCLUSIVE-India plans new law to protect foreign investment - sources

 The finance ministry has held several meetings with other ministries to discuss the draft law, said the official.

-The most recent meeting in December was attended by officials from the ministries of commerce, external affairs and law, as well as the banking and stock market regulator, all of whom have been asked to submit their comments in writing, said the first source, who attended the meeting.
+The most recent meeting in December was attended by officials from the ministries of commerce, external affairs and law, as well as the banking and stock market regulators, all of whom have been asked to submit their comments, said the first source.

 It was not immediately clear when the deadline to submit comments is, or when the next meeting will be held.
 The ministries and regulators did not respond to requests for comment.